NashTech-Labs/ansible_role_for_backup_linux-user/README.md

 ## Ansible script backup for linux-user

-**Just add/edit users you want to backup in backup.sh in place of usr1 usr2 and run ansible-playbook with root user**
+**You have to just add/edit users you want to backup in backup.sh in place of user1 user2 and run ansible-playbook with root user**

 **Script for backing up user directory**